Title in our hands and we must use that - Guardiola

 City remain on course for a Treble of the Premier League, Champions League and FA Cup, with Guardiola saying the experience of his players knowing what it takes to win in the final stages of the season is proving crucial.

-"The players know it is necessary to say it is close and we need to win to stay in contention," added Guardiola.
+"The players know it is necessary to say it is close and we need to win to stay in contention," added the former Barcelona and Bayern Munich boss.

 "That mentality where you have no option but to win is the best mentality to play.
 The players have shown they go into every match trying to win."